emotional-cities/byteroad-workshop/README.md

 #### Adding Vector Data to QGIS

-With QGIS it's possible to navigate a manipulate [Vector Data](https://docs.qgis.org/3.22/en/docs/user_manual/working_with_vector/index.html).
+With QGIS it's possible to work with [Vector Data](https://docs.qgis.org/3.22/en/docs/user_manual/working_with_vector/index.html).

-We will add to our map a layer from GeoServer, using WFS, and a Feature collection from pygeoapi.
+In our SDI we have different services to serve vector data: WFS, WMS and OGC API Features.

 - To add a layer from GeoServer, we must first configure the WFS endpoint: